 - (1) Relationship name

-- (2) EC employmentor OPC employment
+- (2) OPC employment or EC employment

-- (3) Correspondence between partitions or group
+- (3) Correspondence between partitions

 The backup relationship information can be saved by directing the output of the sfcproxyinfo -f command to a file.
 The information will be needed to recreate the backup relationship after the problem causing the copy failure is corrected.